lineartimer/WebAppStarterPack/doc/notes.md

 ### Network Securty Groups (NSGs)

 NSGs are like firewalls: they contain rules that allow or deny network traffic.
 In practice, all traffic can be denied except what's absolutely necessary.

+Even in a subnet with only one resource in it that generally allows all traffic from the Internet, it's still considered a best practice to have an NSG.
+The main reason is that it adds flexibility if certain traffic needs to be blocked in the future.

 ## User Management